How Jennifer Hudson Stays Slim After 7 Years

 On Lorraine, Hudson explained, “I’m very conscious of what I put in my body,” adding, “I’ll be out and think, “no it’s too early to eat right now.”
 Mindful eating is a key element to a healthier lifestyle and relates to not only deciding when to eat, but also what, how much, and where the meal should be.

-Carolyn Brown, MS RD of Foodtrainers warned us against the dangers of eating in front of a TV.
+Carolyn Brown, MS, RD of Foodtrainers warned us against the dangers of eating in front of a TV.
 Commercials for unhealthy food and drink can cause unhealthy cravings and, because TV is so distracting, it’s easy to keep scarfing down food until we’re way past full.
 Paying attention to your plate can also mean using smaller dishes and waiting in between portions to give your body time to register being full.
 Like Jennifer Hudson, you can establish food rituals by making a point of always eating meals at a table.
 This ritual is great because it can be done anywhere, but ensures you will always focus on what you’re eating and not get distracted by work or TV.
-This is just one of the 21 Eating Habits That Help You Lose Weight—Without Depriving Yourself.